 Target (TGT) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the retailer had lost 12.16% over the past month, lagging the Retail-Wholesale sector's gain of 0.31% and the S&P 500's of 0% in that time.
+Prior to today's trading, shares of the retailer had lost 6.39% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 2.21% and the S&P 500's gain of 2.95% in that time.

-TGT will be looking to display strength as it nears its next earnings release.
-On that day, TGT is projected to report earnings of $1.66 per share, which would represent year-over-year growth of 8.5%.
+TGT will be looking to display strength as it nears its next earnings release, which is expected to be March 3, 2020.
+In that report, analysts expect TGT to post earnings of $1.66 per share.
+This would mark year-over-year growth of 8.5%.
 Our most recent consensus estimate is calling for quarterly revenue of $23.59 billion, up 2.65% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.35 per share and revenue of $78.26 billion.
-These totals would mark changes of +17.81% and +3.86%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for TGT.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for TGT should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.44% lower.
-TGT is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.45% lower within the past month.
+TGT currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, TGT currently has a Forward P/E ratio of 17.43.
-Its industry sports an average Forward P/E of 22.75, so we one might conclude that TGT is trading at a discount comparatively.
+In terms of valuation, TGT is currently trading at a Forward P/E ratio of 16.92.
+Its industry sports an average Forward P/E of 21.22, so we one might conclude that TGT is trading at a discount comparatively.

 Click to get this free report